-Blueberries, low bush blueberry (Vaccinium vacillans), laurel (Kalmia), in heath family (Ericaceae).
+Larval foods are blueberries including low bush blueberry (Vaccinium vacillans), and laurel (Kalmia), all in the

-Orangey-pink prepupal form.
-Lateral line runs from S1 to blue horn.
-Viburnum and related plants.
+There is also an orangey-pink prepupal form.
+The lateral line runs from S1 to the blue horn.

-Grape (Vitis), Virginia Creeper (Parthenocissus quinquefolia), vines, ivies (Ampelopsis).
+Larvae feed upon Grape (Vitis), Virginia Creeper (Parthenocissus quinquefolia) and other vines and ivies

-Larvae occur in both light (green) form and darker (tan/brown) form.
+(Ampelopsis).
+Larvae occur in both a light (green) form and a darker (tan/brown) form.
 Note six "segmented" oblique lines.

-Virginia creeper, Grape (Vitis), ampelopsis (Ampelopsis), and cayenne pepper (Capsicum).
+In additon to Virginia creeper larvae accept Grape (Vitis), ampelopsis (Ampelopsis), and cayenne pepper (Capsicum).

 Larvae are green until the final instar.

-pupation.
-Color change from green to light burgundy-brown indicates pupation imminent.
+pupate.
+Color change from green to light burgundy-brown indicates pupation is imminent.

 apple (Malus), evening primrose (Oenothera), elm